cftad/ReLock/README.md

 * Uses Segoe MDL2 Assets for icons.

 ## Roadmap
-To see the future features, see [Projects](https://github.com/cftad/SharpLocker/projects).
+To see the future features, see [Projects](https://github.com/cftad/ReLock/projects).

 ## Current State

 At the moment there are two separate applications, the legacy winforms app, and the rebuild WPF.
-[Fody](https://github.com/Fody/Fody) and [Costura](https://github.com/Fody/Costura) are used to embed `Sharplocker.Core` as part of the main executables.
+[Fody](https://github.com/Fody/Fody) and [Costura](https://github.com/Fody/Costura) are used to embed `ReLock.Core` as part of the main executables.

-* **SharpLocker (WIP)** - The new WPF app, created to enable more control over the styling to better emulate the lockscreen.
+* **ReLock (WIP)** - The new WPF app, created to enable more control over the styling to better emulate the lockscreen.

-* **SharpLocker-Winforms** - Current Application soon to be re-written in WPF.

-***SharpLocker.Core*** is used for shared logic which can be used by both the WPF and Winforms apps.
+* **ReLock.Core** - Used for shared logic which can be used by both the WPF and Winforms apps.

+### Deprecated

+* **SharpLocker-Winforms** - The previous application by [@Pickfordmatt](https://github.com/Pickfordmatt/SharpLocker), *intended only to be used in Cobalt Strike.*

 ## How To Use
-Download the latest copy,
+Download the latest copy.

 ## Download